DINGDANGMAOUP/mihomo-rs/README.md

 - 🚀 **Service Lifecycle** - Start, stop, restart mihomo service with PID management
 - 🔄 **Proxy Operations** - List, switch, and test proxy nodes and groups
 - 📊 **Real-time Monitoring** - Stream logs, traffic statistics, and memory usage
+- 🔌 **Connection Management** - Monitor, filter, and close active connections in real-time
 - 📦 **SDK Library** - Use as a library in your Rust applications
 - 🖥️ **CLI Tool** - Command-line interface for easy management